Geometric Foundation of Nonequilibrium Transport: A Minkowski Embedding of Markov Dynamics: Embedding in Minkowski space

+The thermodynamic decomposition (\ref{P.decomp}) offers a way to navigate the space $\Lambda_G$.
+However, $\Lambda_G$ still lacks a natural geometric structure or notion of distance.

-Teoh et al. showed that the symmetrized Kullback-Leibler divergence $D_{sKL}$ offers a natural distance in the space of exponential families of probability distributions \cite{TQS20}.
-Using that distance \cite{FN01}, an exponential family of probability distributions $f$ with $N$ parameters can be embedded isometrically in a $N+N$-dimensional Minkowski space.
-That is, $D_{sKL}$ can be decomposed into $N+N$ components $S^{\pm}_i (f)$ such that \bea D_{sKL} (f,f') = \sum_{i=1}^N \left[ \parent{\Delta S^+_i}^2 - \parent{\Delta S^-_i}^2 \right] \, , \nonumber \eea with $\Delta S_i^{\pm} = S^{\pm}_i (f) - S^{\pm}_i (f')$.
-Using these $N+N$ coordinates, the models can be visualized as control parameters are varied, preserving the distance between probability distributions.
-All pairwise distances between model instances are given by the symmetrized Kullback-Leibler divergence \cite{TQS20}.
+For exponential families of probability distributions, Teoh et al. showed that the symmetrized Kullback-Leibler divergence $D_S$ offers a natural notion of separation \cite{TQS20}.
+Using that divergence \cite{FN01}, an exponential family of probability distributions with $K$ parameters can be embedded isometrically in a $K+K$-dimensional Minkowski space.
+In this Minkowski space, the family of models can be visualized as control parameters are varied while preserving the degree of separation between probability distributions \cite{TQS20}.